Learn More: ArriveCAN

 All travelers 5 years of age and older must provide proof of a negative COVID-19 molecular test.
 The test must be conducted within 72 hours of scheduled boarding.

-All air travellers must reserve a room in a Government of Canada-approved hotel for three nights at their own cost, and take a COVID-19 molecular test on arrival at their own cost.
+All unvaccinated air travelers must reserve a room in a Government of Canada-approved hotel for three nights at their own cost, and take a COVID-19 molecular test on arrival at their own cost.

 Unless you have COVID-19 symptoms or are within 14 days of returning to Canada, you do not need to self-quarantine when entering Canada from another Canadian province or territory.